 - Americans have the right to stay in Albania for 12 months – there is a special visa regime for them.
 It can be a perfect base for Americans wanting to live in Europe full time.
 Tirana airport has many low-cost flights to cities all over in Europe.

 - I see the coast has some of the cheapest beachfront real estate in Europe.
 It sounds intriguing and promising.
 I’ll probably go investigate at some point, but not this year.

 At this point, I think the northern neighbour Montenegro has more potential.
-Click HERE to read about the real estate market there.
+I wrote a whole article on the real estate investment market in Montenegro as well.

 And now, it’s onto North Macedonia to check out the local real estate market.